project-chip/connectedhomeip/docs/guides/python_chip_controller_building.md

 # Working with Python CHIP Controller

-The Python CHIP Controller is a tool that allows to commission a Matter device into the network and to communicate with it.
+The Python CHIP controller is a library that allows to create a Matter fabric and commission Matter devices with it.

 The `chip-repl` is a REPl which sets up a Python CHIP Controller and allows to explore the Python CHIP Controller API and communicate with devices from the